 Communicate, Communicate, Communicate

 Reconfirm every single part of your event with your vendors, speakers, guests, f&b suppliers, and your event team.
 Send out update emails, meet your vendors for another on-site walkthrough, and be sure to ask “what if” questions–lot’s of them!

-Create & Confirm Speeches, Scripts, ROS’s
+Create and Confirm Speeches, Scripts and ROS’s